Quantum-informed learning of genuine network nonlocality beyond idealized resources: Discussion

+Finally, by adapting the framework, we introduced classical shared randomness into our model to study the robustness of these genuine network nonlocal correlations to shared randomness under local operations and shared randomness (LOSR).
+And intriguingly, we find that genuine network nonlocal correlations exhibit some robustness to shared randomness even with noise.
+The robustness essentially quantifies how adversarial-proof the network’s quantum correlations are.
+A network that maintains nonlocal correlations even when shared randomness is introduced remains verifiably quantum under weaker trust assumptions.
+As an adversary, distributing these hidden shared variables among sources or parties would still fail to reproduce the correlations predicted by the quantum model.

-It is interesting to explore why our current LHV layered framework captures an elegant expression transitioning over these families of distributions, despite being based on a fully separable model, which lacks the degree of freedom to capture these subtler interplays.
+Looking ahead, an interesting open question concerns why our current layered LHV framework captures an elegant expression transitioning over these families of distributions, despite being based on a fully separable model, which lacks the degree of freedom to capture these subtler interplays.
 At present, we lack a general separable decomposition framework for quantum networks, and the fact that we got a result suggests that the true separable decomposition might not be far off.
 Experimenting with these networks to find where the models fail for distributions having a local description might lead us to a solution.
 This is because fixing this would require the model to have a new DAG, and the mathematical analog of that would give us a general separable decomposition framework.
 Hence, these could very well lead to interesting descriptions for this novel set of correlations.
 As an additional tool, LOSR can be used in this study by adapting the model to introduce shared randomness.
-As genuine network nonlocal correlations are closed under LOSR, we can verify whether the correlations are nonlocal because of the limitations of the model by checking whether they are present even after introducing shared randomness.
+As genuine network nonlocal correlations are closed under LOSR, we can verify whether the correlations are nonlocal only due to the limitations of the model by checking whether they persist even after introducing shared randomness.